YagoLopez/material-light/README.md

 ## Insallation and Use

-- Run: `npm install YagoLopez/material-light --save-dev`
+- To install, run: `npm install YagoLopez/material-light --save-dev`
 - This project can be used with the **angular-cli** although not mandatory.
 - Copy `{project-folder}/node_modules/material-light/src/app/ml/` folder to your `/src/` folder
 - Copy `{project-folder}/node_modules/material-light/src/assets/` folder to your `/src/` folder